Configure Feign Client in Spring Boot

 loggerLevel: FULL

-Now since we have created feign client, let’s create a service layer class PostService
+Now that we have created feign client, let’s create a service layer class PostService

 and its implementation PostServiceImpl